enoqueleal/enoqueleal/README.md

 ## About me

-I'm **Enoque Leal**, a Software Developer with more than 9 years of experience, enthusiast of new technologies and Systems Analysis graduate from Senac University.
+I'm **Enoque Leal**, a passionate Software Developer Engineer with more 14 years of experience.

+I consider myself an enthusiast of new technologies and currently have a degree in Systems Analysis from Senac and a postgraduate degree in software technology from the Polytechnic School of USP.

-- My favorite programming languages are **Java** and **Python**.
+- My favorite programming languages are **Java** and **Go**.

-Learn more about me at [enoqueleal.com](https://enoqueleal.com)
+Learn more about me at [enoqueleal.github.io](https://enoqueleal.github.io/)